archiejs/archiejs-docs/README.md

 2. [Ticket booking microservice](https://github.com/archiejs/demo-webapp-mongo-redis-ticket_booking)
   A demo application which demonstrates using `enhancers` (see below) to convert `booking` module into redis pub-sub microservice.

 # Subtopics

 1. [Modules](#tbd) or ArchieJs modules
   1. How are Archiejs modules are different from npm modules?
+(Ans: They are not, they are thin wrappers over the same.)
   2. How to write an Archiejs module?
   3. Enhancers and usecases?
 3. [Description of repositories](#tbd)